JeremiahPetersen/Financial-Breaking-News/README.md

 Eventually this project will also correctly identify which stock the headline is referring too, and run the stock+headline through a sentiment analysis using ChatGPT

-This project will be updated if Reddit decides to charge too much for their API use.

-The Twitter version checks 3 twitter accounts that the reddit bot was also checking.
+Note: This project may not be functional after reddit api changes